Louise, Princess Royal: Later life and death

-On 4 January 1931 at 2:30 pm, Louise died in her sleep at her home at 15 Portman Square London, with her two daughters, Alexandra and Maud, at her bedside.
+On 4 January 1931 at 2:30 pm, Louise died in her sleep at her home at 15 Portman Square, London, with her two daughters, Alexandra and Maud, at her bedside.
 She was 63 years old.
-Per her death certificate, her cause of death was attributed to valvular heart disease, which then led to heart failure.
-She was tenth in line to the throne at the time of her death.
-Her sister Princess Victoria saw her passing as a release, and wrote to their sister, Queen Maud; "Louise suffered so terribly these last few months that one can but thank God.
+Per her death certificate, her cause of death was attributed to valvular heart disease leading to heart failure.
+She was 10th in line to the throne at the time of her death.
+Her sister Victoria saw her death as a release and wrote to their sister Maud; "Louise suffered so terribly these last few months that one can but thank God.
 She is at peace with her dear ones.
 But it's sad for us, and the loss of a sister comes very near one's heart."

-A simple funeral took place on 10 January 1931 at St. George's Chapel, Windsor Castle, where she was initially interred.
+A simple funeral took place at St. George's Chapel, Windsor Castle, on 10 January 1931.
+The funeral was the first burial service to be held in the chapel since its restoration.
+A Scots Guards piper led the procession, playing "The Lament", while six non-commissioned officers of the 4th/7th Dragoon Guards, of which Louise had been Colonel-in-Chief, bore her coffin.
+It was draped with the Union Jack and adorned with arum lilies and white heather tied with the Duke of Fife's tartan.
+King George V, Queen Mary, the Prince of Wales, the Duke and Duchess of York, and other members of the Royal Family were present as the Dean of Windsor pronounced the words "Grant us safe lodging, holy rest, and peace at last."
+At Louise's own request, the organ played the triumphal march from Verdi's Aida as her coffin was lowered into the royal vault beneath the chapel.
 Her remains were later removed to the Private Chapel, Mar Lodge, Braemar, Aberdeenshire.
 Her will was sealed and her estate was valued at £46,383 (or £2.2 million in 2022 when adjusted for inflation).